SwarmCitySupport/FAQ/README.md

 No, to exchange from ARC to SWT you will have paste to your private key from myether wallet to Terminal and use the exchange tool in Terminal.
 Once complete, you will be able to view your SWT on your MyEtherWallet account as well as in the Terminal.

 **How do I exchange ARC tokens purchased with the previously released ARC wallet?**
-Please visit https://swarm.city/ and follow the steps to import your ARC wallet into the Terminal.
+[Enter here]( https://swarm.city/) and follow the steps to import your ARC wallet into the Terminal.
 You will be guided through the token exchange process, which should only take a few minutes to execute.

 **Where can I view and store my SWT tokens after the exchange?**
 Upon entry to the Terminal, all users create a digital wallet.
 This wallet is used to view, store, send and receive the tokens you own.